liboz/MIT-6.824/src/raft/README.md

 ### Getting Started

 We supply you with skeleton code `src/raft/raft.go`.
-We also supply a set of tests, which you should use to drive your implementation efforts, and which we'll use to grade your submitted lab.
+We also supply a set of tests, which you should use to drive your implementation efforts.
 The tests are in `src/raft/test\_test.go`.

 To get up and running, execute the following commands.
 Don't forget the git pull to get the latest software.